Nigeria’s Rensource raises $20M to power African markets by solar – TechCrunch

 Nigerian startup Rensource Energy has raised a $20 million Series A round co-led by CRE Venture Capital and the Omidyar network.

-The renewable energy company builds and operates solar powered micro-utilities that provide electricity to commercial community structures, such as open-air trading bazaars.
+The renewable energy company builds and operates solar-powered micro-utilities that provide electricity to commercial community structures, such as open-air trading bazaars.

 Launched in 2016, the startup has shifted its operating strategy.
 “We’ve pivoted away from a residential focus…and we’re building much larger systems to become essentially the utility for these large urban markets we have a lot of in Nigeria,” Rensource co-founder Ademola Adesina told TechCrunch.

-The company has a partnership with German manufacturer BOS AG, with whom its designs specialized panels for it use case.
-Rensource also has developer teams in Nigeria and Europe for its software related programs.
+The company has a partnership with German manufacturer BOS AG, with whom it designs specialized panels for it use case.
+Rensource also has developer teams in Nigeria and Europe for its software-related programs.

 In addition to becoming a micro-energy provider to Nigeria’s robust SME classes, the startup aims to offer them B2B services.
-With the $20 million round Rensource is launching its Spaces Offline to Online platform for supply-chain services, including business-analytics and working capital options.
+With the $20 million round, Rensource is launching its Spaces Offline to Online platform for supply-chain services, including business-analytics and working capital options.

 “It’s a mini-ERP tool.
-We’re trying bring a universe of people who are banked, but…still offline — their products are offline, they don’t track anything, and there’s no data behind their business — online,” said Adesina.
+We’re trying to bring a universe of people who are banked, but…still offline — their products are offline, they don’t track anything, and there’s no data behind their business — online,” said Adesina.

-The benefit Rensource seeks to bring to Nigeria’s SMEs — at a profit for itself — is to lower overhead costs through better business practices and free them from the bane of generators.
+The benefit Rensource seeks to deliver to Nigeria’s SMEs — at a profit for itself — is to lower overhead costs through better business practices and free them from the bane of generators.

-Across marketplaces in West Africa, noisy, fuel-guzzling, and pollution producing generators are like an unwelcome, yet necessary business partner.
+Across marketplaces in West Africa, noisy, fuel-guzzling and pollution-producing generators are like an unwelcome, yet necessary business partner.

 Lack of affordable and reliable electricity in Nigeria creates a massive real and opportunity cost to Africa’s largest economy.